Donald Trump gave me head… in a dream

-Also note that the waiter, manager, and Trump are all connected and are really one character.
-They all represent the roommate and the situation with him.
+Also note that the manager and Trump are all connected and are really one character.
+They represent the roommate and the situation with him.
 When the manager transforms into Trump it’s a clear indication that, in this story, they are one in the same.
 I call this storytelling device “split personality” and teach how it works, at Dream School.

 With brevity, poignancy and humor, the dream tells a story about a complicated situation.
 Imagine if the guy who dreamed that Trump gave him head was asked by an old friend to describe how his big move to the city is working out.
 He could simply recount the dream and it says it all in a way that taps into the hidden dynamics and the dreamer’s thoughts, feelings, and perceptions.